koii-network/docs/develop/write-a-koii-task/orca/develop-an-orca-task.md

 ---
-title: How to develop an OrcaPod
+title: How to develop an Orca Task
 description: The purpose of this guide is to show how to integrate ORCA with Koii.
 Basically we will be focusing and simplifying so that developer can come to this guide, they can start developing and running KOII-ORCA task.
 image: img/thumbnail.png
-sidebar_label: Develop an OrcaPod
+sidebar_label: Develop an Orca Task
 ---

-import Description from "@site/src/components/description";

-# How to develop an OrcaPod

 ## Objective